Begin your legal education journey with UT Law.

 Visits are available year-round, but the most beneficial time to visit is during the fall or spring semester, when most students are in the building.

-- 10 a.m. – College of Law tour with a current student
+- Noon – Tour the College of Law with a current student

 Parking is most readily available directly behind the College of Law in the Volunteer Hall parking garage on White Avenue between 16th Street and James Agee Street.
 Bring your parking receipt to the Office of Admissions for validation at a reduced cost.